dummifiedme/TheNotebook/NotesVault/PARA System/0 Inbox/SR Polity Lecture 6.md

 1. At the Provincial level, popular (elected by people) government was introduced.
 2. The principle of collective responsibility was introduced.
 3. Governor was to act on the aid and advice.
-4. Members of legislature could ask questions, Supplimentary questions and could bring no confidence motion.
+4. Members of legislature could ask questions, Supplementary questions and could bring no confidence motion.

 > NOTE: The balancing of responsible government.
 > - Responsible government but governor had powers of discretion.